Self-associated three-dimensional cones: Introduction

 In Section \ref{sec:Killing} we express the condition that a cone $K \subset \mathbb R^3$ is self-associated equivalently by the ana\-ly\-tic conditions \eqref{KillingConditionU},\eqref{KillingConditionu} on the corresponding solution $(u,U)$ of Wang's equation.
-These conditions state the existence of a Killing vector field $\psi$ on $M$ whose flow multiplies the cubic holomorphic differential by unimodular complex constants and thus represents the action of $S^1$ on the corresponding associated family of affine 2-spheres.
-This will be accomplished in two steps.
+These conditions state the existence of a Killing vector field $\psi$ on $M$ whose flow of conformal automorphisms of the domain $M$ multiplies the cubic differential by unimodular complex constants.
+Actually, the Killing condition \eqref{KillingConditionu} follows already from \eqref{KillingConditionU} and the weaker condition that $\psi$ generates a 1-parameter group of conformal automorphisms of the domain $M$.